VEGA Technical Reference

 CURSOR_FG |

-R/W | Foreground color, in the display format or a palette index in 8-bit modes. |
+R/W | Foreground color, in the display format.
+In an 8-bit mode, it is a palette index. |

 0x0038 |